• Published May 25, 2026

 The role of a global leader has a particular complexity, one that is categorically different from the complexity faced by domestic and even regional leaders.

-To be an effective global leader and to lead multicultural teams with cultural intelligence, you must be able to operate amid myriad challenges.
-Our research and experience show that the leap from being a successful manager in your home country to a global leader is a big one.
-Previously successful strategies and preferred ways of leading may not translate well in a global setting.
+Our research and experience show that making the leap from being a successful manager in one’s home country to being a global leader is a big one.
+Previously successful strategies and preferred ways of leading may not translate well in a global leadership setting.

 The rules of engagement understood by one group or culture may not be relevant to another, and leading remote and virtual teams can be challenging.
 This creates an environment of multiple complexities.

-Here are 6 of the challenges leaders often face when working in a global environment:
+Here are 6 common global leadership challenges that leaders often face when working across countries:

 1. Handling culture conflicts.